BruceDu521/wrouch/README.md

   -c, --no-create     do not create any files
-  -d, --date <DATE>   parse STRING and use it instead of current time, e.g: '2001-01-01 12:02:03' -m, --modification  change only the modification time -h, --help          Print help information
+  -d, --date <DATE>   parse STRING and use it instead of current time, e.g: '2001-01-01 12:02:03' -m, --modification  change only the modification time -r, --reference <REFERENCE>  use this file's times instead of current time -h, --help          Print help information
   -V, --version       Print version information
 ```